Vorticity-dependent and symmetry-preserving LES models: Abstract

 \section{Abstract}

-We propose Lie symmetry-preserving turbulence models for the incompressible Navier-Stokes equations, within the Large Eddy Simulation framework.
-These models depend on both the filtered strain-rate tensor and the filtered vorticity tensor.
+Within the Large Eddy Simulation framework, we propose a methodology based on the Lie theory to derive symmetry-preserving turbulence models.
+We apply this methodology to the incompressible Navier-Stokes equations.
+These models explicitly depend on both the filtered strain-rate tensor and the filtered vorticity tensor.
 Particular emphasis is placed on models that additionally ensure stability.